pablodecm/phd_thesis/src/105_chapter_5.md

 inference applicable to this search is hypothesis testing, as introduced in [Section @sec:hypo_test].
 In principle, we would like to test whether the null hypothesis $H_0$ corresponding to the SM without HH production hypothesis can be rejected.
-Several alternate hypothesis $H_1$ are considering, which are based on the SM including HH production processes, either coming from SM production models of from EFT extensions.
+Several alternate hypothesis $H_1$ are considered, which are based on the SM including HH production processes, either coming from SM production models or from EFT extensions.
-If the $H_0$ hypothesis cannot be rejected, which is expected given the previous experimental results, the objective instead becomes the one of setting exclusion upper limits on the signal cross section for a given model including Higgs pair production, thus considering as the null hypothesis $H_0$ the considered SM and BSM models of HH production.
+If the $H_0$ hypothesis cannot be rejected, which is expected given the previous experimental results, the objective instead becomes the one of setting exclusion upper limits on the signal cross section for a given model including Higgs pair productio.
 In either case, we would like to adapt an analysis strategy that maximises the sensitivity to the presence of HH production, which amounts to minimising the Type II error rate for a given fixed Type I error